JackDougherty/otl-google-books-api/README.md

 # otl-google-books-api
-Display selected page using Google Books API in On The Line (http://OnTheLine.trincoll.edu)
+Display selected page from Google Books API in historical book: On The Line (http://OnTheLine.trincoll.edu)

 Based on book-interactions-openatpage at https://developers.google.com/books/docs/viewer/examples/